GoogleCloudPlatform/mis-ai-accelerator/README.md

 ## Overview

 This notebook is derived from the [CXR Foundation](https://github.com/Google-Health/imaging-research/blob/master/cxr-foundation/) demo notebook.
-It leverages the [Change Healthcare Stratus Imaging PACS](https://www.changehealthcare.com/enterprise-imaging/stratus-imaging/pacs) for creating the annotated datasets in DICOM and the [Google Cloud Medical Imaging Suite (MIS)](https://cloud.google.com/medical-imaging) to process the labeled datasets and uptrain a foundational model.
+It leverages the [Change Healthcare Stratus Imaging PACS](https://www.changehealthcare.com/enterprise-imaging/stratus-imaging/pacs) for creating the annotated datasets in DICOM and the [Google Cloud Medical Imaging Suite (MIS)](https://cloud.google.com/medical-imaging) to process the labeled datasets and uptrain a foundation model.
 The purpose of this demo is to show that, by implementing this pattern and leveraging a combination of these capabilities on Google Cloud, you can rapidly accelerate the medical imaging ML development process.

 ### Medical Imaging Suite (MIS)